 The un-conferences and open schools across South East Asia

-Some organisations were asking us how we manage to bring together people in a city to exchange ideas and learn new stuff from each other.
-Here is a guide on how we run the open schools or un-conferences (both these terms mean the same thing to us, we use the term open school as it translated better in some languages)
+Some organisations were asking me how we manage to bring together people in a city to exchange ideas and learn new stuff from each other.
+Here is a guide on how we run the open schools or un-conferences.
+Both these terms mean the same thing to us, we use the term open school as it translated better in some languages.

 (The readcamp in Saigon)

-(Participants are posting their topics at Mui Wo open school)
+(Participants are posting their topics at Mui Wo open school, Hong Kong)